Please read this page carefully; it answers the majority of questions vendors will have.

 Vendors who fail to submit payment within the allotted time period will forfeit their space.
 There are absolutely no exceptions to this rule.
 Please ensure you are able to make payment by the deadline.

 Vendors are given 1.5 hours for load in and set up and must be ready to go by event start time.
 Vendors who have not shown up 15 minutes prior to doors opening will forfeit their table and their table rental fee.

 The rooms that we are using are generally well-lit, with both overhead lighting and south- and west-facing windows that make the spaces bright if the weather is good.
 Vendors should make a point of requesting a hydro outlet on their application if they need one, but please be aware that, due to the room layouts, we may not be able to guarantee hydro access to everyone who requests it.
 If you absolutely cannot live without additional lighting at your table, we suggest you invest in some battery-powered lamps.

 What to Bring

 TIAM supplies a table (possibly ugly) and an appropriate number of seats.
 That is all.
 You should bring table coverings, signage, lighting, display racks that fit safely on top of your table, and a float to make change.
-(The Royal Bank at 2 Gladstone Avenue is open until 4pm on Saturdays.)
+(The Royal Bank at 2 Gladstone Avenue is open until 4pm on Saturdays and 8pm on Thursdays.)